Coronavirus Update:What patients and families need to know

 Thanks for your interest in our pediatric residency.
 It is an absolutely outstanding program with terrific leadership and with opportunities to grow as a clinician, an educator, an investigator and a child and family advocate.
 I hope that you choose to apply!

-Our Community Health Track will appeal to those of you with interests in community pediatrics, health policy and advocacy.
-Through the Children's Health Advocacy Institute, residents in this track can choose not only to participate in the ongoing research protocols examining disparity of health care delivery to children in Washington, DC, but also to assist in advocacy efforts at the clinical, community, legislative and national levels in their future careers.
-Finally, some of you will use the opportunities and resources in our REACH program and Children’s Research Institute to start an academic career in clinical or translational research.
+Our Leadership in Advocacy, the Underserved, and Community Health (LAUnCH) Track will appeal to those of you with interests in community pediatrics, health policy and advocacy.
+Through the Children's Health Advocacy Institute, residents in this track can choose not only to participate in the ongoing research protocols examining disparity of health care delivery to children in Washington, D.C., but also to assist in advocacy efforts at the clinical, community, legislative and national levels in their future careers.
+Our Primary Care Track offers an outstanding opportunity to integrate fully within an outpatient pediatric primary care medical home, while also giving residents plenty of subspecialty exposure should they choose to pursue fellowship training.
+It offers some of the strongest pediatric primary care training in the country.
+Finally, we have an exciting new opportunity for research-focused residents to use the opportunities and resources in our REACH program and Children’s National Research Institute to start an academic career in clinical or translational research.
 Our program can help you meet your goals in any area that you choose.

 I will never regret my decision to be a pediatrician.
 Caring for children (and their parents!) is an honor and a privilege.
 I look forward to meeting many of you during your visits with us over the coming months.